 This certificate program is designed for students with an undergraduate degree who wish to study Church History in depth.
 The 18 credits earned can be applied to the Master of Arts (Theology).
-An eight-week prerequisite course may be required for some students depending on prior academic work.
-Please contact Admissions at 1.888.254.4238 ext 700 or admissions@cdu.edu for more information.

 General Program Requirements for Graduate Certificate in Church History